What really is OLAP?

 - The benefits of the cloud where the necessary services can be provisioned in minutes without the need for expensive in house infrastructure CAPEX and service teams

-- Combining data storage in a single system avoiding maintaining another OLAP database layer in addition to the existing relational data warehouse.
+- Combining data storage in a single system avoids maintaining another OLAP database layer in addition to the existing relational data warehouse.

 - Seamless Integration with leading analytics platforms (Power BI) and enterprise collaboration standards (Office, MS Teams, MS Flow, PowerApps)